 Hi there!
 I'm Lawrence Watt Evans, better known by my pen name, Lawrence Watt-Evans.
-I'm a full-time professional writer of fantasy, science fiction, horror, and just about anything else I can get paid for.
+I'm a semi-retired professional writer of fantasy, science fiction, horror, and just about anything else I can get paid for.
 If you're interested in the professional side, though, you're in the wrong place, as this page is about the personal side.

 Except for my profession, I'm a pretty boring guy.
 I've got a wife named Julie, a daughter named Kiri, and a son named Julian.
 At the moment we have no pets, though we've usually had a cat or two.
 (Some past pets have their own webpages: Chanel, a cat; Billy-Bob, a snake; and Spot, a gecko.)

 We own a home on Bainbridge Island, Washington; we moved here in early 2020, after more than thirty years in the Maryland suburbs of Washington D.C.
 The island is beautiful, across Puget Sound from Seattle; it's about a forty-minute ferry ride to the city.